 Most people with Medicare can end their membership only during certain times of the year.
-Because you have Connecticut State Office of the Healthcare Advocate (Medicaid), you can end your membership in our plan any month of the year.
+Because you have Arkansas Medicaid, you can end your membership in our plan any month of the year.
 You also have options to enroll in another Medicare plan any month including:

-- Original Medicare with a separate Medicare prescription drug plan. - o Original Medicare without a separate Medicare prescription drug plan.
-(If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment), or - olf eligible, an integrated D-SNP that provides your Medicare and most or all of your Medicaid benefits and services in one plan.
+- \circ Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan.
+(If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment), or - If eligible, an integrated D-SNP that provides your Medicare and most or all of your Medicaid benefits and services in one plan.